 - be feasible for a student to complete within the timescale of the award

-- include more than purely a computer or modelling component – that is, some element of fieldwork, data collection, activity to give an understanding of the wider context, and so on
+- include more than purely a computer or modelling component.
+That is, some element of fieldwork, data collection, activity to give an understanding of the wider context including participation in lab or team meetings, networking and training and so on

 - give scope for thought and initiative on the part of the student and should not use the student as a general assistant